 Whatever your reasons for selling, there’s a sustainable upside to selling your used clothes, too—it isn’t just about clearing space; it’s a powerful way to contribute to a more sustainable future.
 The fashion industry’s environmental impact is significant.
 According to the waste-busting charity WRAP, an estimated £140m worth of clothing goes into landfill in the UK alone each year.
 By choosing to sell your pre-loved garments, you’re actively reducing textile waste and promoting a circular economy.
 Every item you sell gets a new lease on life and stays out of landfill far longer, helping to conserve resources and minimise your carbon footprint.

 What will sell and for how much?

 As you sort through your old clothes, look up listings for similar pre-loved pieces, whether they’ve recently sold, and the price range.
+Beyond brand and condition, consider factors like the original price, material quality, and market demand.
 This will help you decide what’s appealing to used clothing buyers, and what starting price to ask for.
-You can always upcycle or recycle clothes that won’t sell or aren’t in good enough condition.
+You can always upcycle, recycle, or donate clothes that won’t sell or aren’t in good enough condition.